amenning/Angular2_Pickomino/README.md

 Pickomino
 ======================

-A Symfony project created on June 21, 2016.
+A Symfony project created on October 3rd, 2016.

 This project is an implementation of Pickomino dice game using Symfony and Angular